literallyjustroy/norse-bot/README.md

 ## Setup

+1. Clone this repository
-1. Install NodeJS
+2. Install NodeJS
-2. Navigate to the project root directory
+3. Navigate to the project root directory
-3. Install dependencies: `npm install discord.js winston request request-promise-native`
+4. Install dependencies: `npm install discord.js winston request request-promise-native` using cmd prompt/terminal
-4. Create a auth.json file in the root directory and paste in the token (Pinned in the Discord #project channel)
+5. Create an auth.json file in the root directory and paste in the token (Pinned in the Discord #project channel)
-5. Run `node bot.js`
+6. Run `node bot.js` in cmd prompt/terminal

 ## Testing